ymtowya/wedding-in-hurry/README.md

 ### Emergent Wedding

 This is just a small funny project that I prepared for my friend, who happened to marry in a hurry.
-(Congrats anyway) Since there was not much preparation time, this project can run on MCU to play the _wedding song_ and show lovely heart beat on the LED lights, as an emergency fix to the sudden marriage.
+(Congrats anyway) Since there was not much preparation time, this project can run on MCU to play the _wedding song_ and show lovely heart beat on the LED lights (align with the rhythm), as an emergency fix to the sudden marriage.

 #### Demo video